I work with several companies and links to any products within posts are affiliate.

 - you are about to move or have just completed a major move (umm…slightly!)

-- you are in any relational transition, such as a death of a loved one (thankfully, no)
+- you are in any relational transition, such as the death of a loved one (thankfully, no)

 - you are in the midst of an unresolved family crisis (nope, not currently!)